-The Me-In-3 platform is the tool we will use to conduct Open House Round of Recruitment.
+Within one of the LaunchPoint modules PNM's will be the opportunity to create a video which is used for the Open House Round of Recruitment.
 For this step of the Recruitment process, each PNM will record a video and provide some information about themselves in order to create a profile page that each active member will be able to view.

-Registration will open June 1st, 2022 and close August 14th, 2022.
+Registration will open June 1st, 2023 and close August 4th, 2023.
 Keep in mind you will need to submit pictures, a college or final high school transcript, and a social resume.
 Please answer all questions to the best of your ability and take time to fully complete the registration form with as much detail and information as possible.